 Maintaining clear and strict boundaries around your time is one of the best ways to develop healthy work-life harmony.
 Treat your time with family like you would with any appointment and don’t be late!

 Learning to communicate your boundaries and say “no” to working outside your normal working hours can be difficult.
 But with practice, you can get pretty great at it.
 In the long run, you’ll experience less mental stress once you learn to say “no” and can spend your time fully engaged with friends and family.

 Also, just because you work at home doesn’t mean your kids or partner should be on standby.
 You wouldn’t keep your clients waiting on you an extra hour, right?
 Give your loved ones the same respect.

 4. Get Down on the Ground…Literally

 Have a young child or pet?
-Organizational Development Coach and Arootah Consultant Laxmi Dady recommends meeting them at their visual level.
+Arootah Organizational Development Coach Laxmi Dady recommends meeting them at their visual level.

 “Especially babies or dogs, get on their level by laying on the ground and being with them,” says Dady.
 “It’s a great way to get out of the work zone.”

 5. Turn off Your Electronic Devices